Physical Installation Implications

 ComponentPurpose

-Patch panelTerminates horizontal cabling and provides organized patching
+Patch panelTerminates horizontal cabling for organized patching

-LabelingMaps ports, cables, panels, racks, and rooms
+LabelingMaps ports, cables, panels, racks, rooms

 Environmental and Safety Factors